 Embrace repetition.
 It may be boring to you, but it's not to your child.
 Children learn through repetition.
 Let your child play the same game over and over.
 Your child will move on when he or she is ready.

 Let your children take the lead.
 Become part of their game rather than trying to dictate the play.
 In pretend play, let your child call the shots, make the rules, and determine the pace of play.
 Ask questions and follow along—you'll likely get drawn into imaginative new worlds that are fun for you, too.

 Don't force play or try to prolong a game.
 The best way to teach a new skill is to show children how something works, then step back and give them a chance to try it.
-When your child is tired of an activity, it's time to move on to something new.
+When your child grows tired of an activity, it's time to move on to something new.